agarie/learning-styles-simulator/README.md

 *[A new approach to discover students learning styles in adaptive educational systems](http://www.br-ie.org/pub/index.php/rbie/article/download/1434/2121)*

 This project provides a simulator for the evaluation of learning styles strategies.
-At the moment, it implements only two: markov models and genetic algorithms.
+At the moment, it implements only two of them: markov models and genetic algorithms.

 I'm currently refactoring the code, so everything should be counted as Dr.
 Fabiano and his team's code, not mine.